- Quick start / Tips & tricks

 - Press the red Rec button + one of eight screen buttons corresponding to the particular tracks in order to rename it.

-Screen 3/3 allows control and visual monitoring of the volume in dB and adding Gain for Delay, Reverb and Dry Mix.
+Screen 3/3 allows control and visual monitoring of the volume in dB and adding Gain for Delay, Reverb, Dry Mix and Line input.
 Also gives access to their Mute and Solo functions.

 - Press and hold one or more screen buttons corresponding to Send fx mixes and use Arrow keys or Jog-wheel to adjust their volume,